What is Sexual Bullying?

 - Making threats or jokes about serious and frightening subjects like rape

 - Touching parts of someone's body that they don't want to be touched

 - Putting pressure on someone to act in a sexual way

 If you wish to report concerns about child sexual abuse and/or exploitation, please click on the CEOP button below:

 Healthy relationships and relationship abuse

 Abuse is not normal and never ok.
-If you are in a relationship with someone, you should feel loved, safe, respected and free to be yourself.
+If you are in a relationship with someone, you should feel safe, respected and free to be yourself.
 There are different forms of abuse, which you can find out about below, but if your relationship leaves you feeling scared, intimidated or controlled, it's possible you're in an abusive relationship.